The Queen and I (novel): Plot

-The novel begins in 1992, set just after the general election of the same year, where the House of Windsor has just been deprived of its royal status by the People's Republican Party, and its members made to live like normal citizens.
+The novel begins in 1992, set just after the general election of the same year, where the House of Windsor has just been deprived of its royal status by the People's Republican Party, and its members made to live as normal citizens.

 After a People's Republican Party government is elected by the British people, who were influenced by subliminal messages sent through their TV sets by members of the television technicians' union manipulated by Jack Barker, the Royal Family has to leave Buckingham Palace and must move to a council estate.
-Barker, as the new Prime Minister, transforms Britain into a republic and dismantles the monarchy.
+Barker, as the new prime minister, transforms Britain into a republic and dismantles the monarchy.

 In Hellebore Close (aptly known as "Hell Close" to its longtime residents), the new home of the Royal Family, they learn to cope with the normal day of ordinary people.
 The Queen – now called Mrs. Windsor – is not allowed to take all her beloved corgis to her new home in "Hell Close", with only Harris with her, and Charles learning that horses cannot be kept in a council house garden.

 The Queen is visited by a social worker, but refuses to let her in.
-She learns how to use a zip and buttons, and that five hours of waiting to see a doctor in an ordinary hospital is not unusual when she injures herself opening a can of canned beef; Princess Margaret mistakes the injured Queen for a dead one and believes they're all going to be killed.
+She learns how to use a zip and buttons, and that five hours of waiting to see a doctor in an ordinary hospital is not unusual when she injures herself opening tinned beef; Princess Margaret mistakes the injured Queen for a dead one and believes they're all going to be killed.
 The Queen learns that living on a small pensioner's income is difficult, and that she must organise her budget to fit.